Last Updated on July 31, 2021 by Grow with Bovees

 Crassulas are particularly attractive as they generally have showy flowers.

-Here again, the rampant growers like C. multicava, which spread so easily in the shade, must be weeded out periodically, but it can be controlled easily.
+Beware the rampant growers like C. multicava, with their star shaped flowers.
+They spread in the shade, so do need to be weeded out periodically.

 Beautiful species like C. falcata with their clusters of flowers in shades of red and orange and C. portulacea, with their evergreen leaves, however, do not spread very much and are ideal where conditions are suitable.

-The American Sedums (Stonecrops) with their pink blooms and bronze-flushed leaves are ideal for planting amongst rocks and the dwarf species will grow in poor soil, but must be kept in check constantly.
+The American Sedums (Stonecrops) with their pink blooms and bronze-flushed leaves are ideal for planting amongst rocks and the dwarf species will grow in poor soil, but do need to be kept in check a bit.

 Aloes are perfect succulents for the rockery, for they grow amongst rocks in nature and there are scores from which to make a choice; whether your preference is slender stems of yellow flowers or striking orange pokers.

 Cacti make striking plants in a rock garden, but do not blend well with ordinary garden flowers and should be planted almost as an architectural feature to complement the house.

-They are mainly of interest for their grotesque forms, not for their flowering habits, and are of special interest to collectors.
+They are mainly of interest for their intriguingly grotesque forms, not for their flowering habits, and are of special interest to collectors.
 Having said that, they do bloom in a wide range of colors with; pink flowers, white flowers & lavender blue flowers to mention a few.

 Succulents and Cacti For Rock Gardens